usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ![Cube SDF diagram](./assets/cube_minus_sphere.png)

-_Figure X: A cube with a sphere subtracted from it._
+_Figure 13: A cube with a sphere subtracted from it._

 Verilog code for all of the SDFs I used and some basic operations (union, difference) [can be found here](https://github.com/usedhondacivic/fractal_gpu/tree/main/verilator/sdf).

 ### Color calculation and the VGA driver

 The ray marching pipeline outputs general information about the scene, but another step is required to translate that information into a pixel color.
-We abstracted this mapping into a module that takes in a distance from the ray marcher, and outputs a color.
+We abstracted this mapping into a module that takes in a distance from the ray marcher and outputs a color.
-This is a rather simplistic system, and most ray marching renderers utilize other information like iterations before converence, surface normals, and material ID's to decide on a final color.
+This is a rather simplistic system, and most ray marching renderers utilize other information like iterations before convergence, surface normals, and material IDs to decide on a final color.
-For our application however, we decided it was best to keep it simple.
+For our application, however, we decided it was best to keep it simple.

 To choose the color of a pixel, the floating point distance is shifted left by a certain amount for each color channel.
-The float is then converted into an int, and the lower bits are taken as value for that color.
+The float is then converted into an int, and the lower bits are taken as the value for that color.
 The shift amount is a parameter read over PIO, allowing the HPS to change the mood of the render through adjustments to the periodicity of each color.
 For additional control, we also have flags to selectively turn off each channel.

 ## Bugs, issues, and future work

-This project was really pushed the FPGA to it's limits, and it unsuprisingly began to come appart at the seams.
+This project pushed the FPGA to its limits, and it unsurprisingly began to come apart at the seams.
-This is evident when you watch the demos of some more complicated scenes, and notice the intense artifacting.
+This is evident when you watch the demos of some more complicated scenes and notice the intense visual artifacts.
 Because simulation shows much better results, we believe this has something to do with violating the timing constraints of the FGPA fabric, although there are likely several bugs in our code.
+Off by one bugs are almost impossible to avoid in such a deep pipeline.

 In terms of the MLP, there were a number of shortcomings associated with the architecture.
 For starters, it is difficult to meaningfully classify every song into just 3 emotional categories since this leaves little room for ambiguity.
 In addition, the two input features, though they provide an excellent means of discerning the emotional flavor of a song, are not infallible.
 Valence is a quantity assigned to reflect the positivity of the lyrical content of a song, however, in certain cases, a song might somewhat erroneously have a high valence feature, thus leading the model to assign more positivity to it.